alexandru/shifter/README.md

 # Shifter

-Common infrastructure for the Epigrams web-services built on top of the JVM and Scala.
+Common infrastructure for our web-services built on top of the JVM and Scala.

 Warning: Highly unstable.